-Members of the Foundation focus on fundraising and not volunteering directly in the library.
+Members of the Foundation focus on fundraising and not volunteering directly in the library, and they are often potential major donors themselves.
 Foundations may not meet on a regular basis unless they are involved in active fundraising, such as for a capital campaign.